posit-dev/great-docs/ROADMAP.md

 - Family/directive consistency checks
 - Machine-readable JSON output for CI integration

-### MCP Server for Documentation

-Expose the rendered site as an MCP endpoint so AI agents can search and retrieve docs programmatically.

-- Serve a lightweight MCP server from the `_site/` output
-- `SearchDocs` tool for semantic or keyword search across pages
-- Return results as Markdown for direct LLM consumption
-- Integrate with the existing `llms.txt` / `llms-full.txt` pipeline
-- Optional: deploy alongside the static site on GitHub Pages via a serverless function

 ### Social Cards & Open Graph

 Auto-generate `<meta>` tags for social media previews.